lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 >[!NOTE]
  >
- >IBM Aspera Connect 3.9.9 must be installed in the browser’s extension before downloading the assets from Brand Portal.
+ >Install IBM Aspera Connect 3.9.9 in your browser’s extension before downloading the assets from Brand Portal.
  >

 ## Configure asset download {#configure-download}